 - MHAC staff can assist members with scheduling a tour and meeting at their organization with their state senator or representative.

-- Members have the opportunity to attend meetings with state agencies to provide valuable insight on issues such as the procurement of new managed care contracts, workforce, and the Behavioral Health Redesign.
+- Members have the opportunity to attend meetings with state agencies to provide valuable insight on issues such as the procurement of new managed care contracts and workforce development.

 All members are able to participate in state-level work.

 Interested in becoming a MHAC member?
 Read more about who can become a member on our Join Us page.